 - 1884 Ipswich map: 44 and 46 High Street are owned by “R. Baker.”

 *This post has been corrected.
-The MACRIS site, apparently erroneously, identifies this as the home of Anna Ringe and her husband Elisha Newman.
+The MACRIS site, apparently erroneously, identified this as the home of Anna Ringe and her husband Elisha Newman.

 - Waters, Thomas: Ipswich in the Massachusetts Bay Colony, Vol. 1, page 362